Poznań Fast Tram: History

 In 2011 work began on a previously cut 2 kilometer long extension of the line to the Poznań Główny railway station in the city center, sandwiched between the preexisting tram line running in the city streets and railway tracks.
 The extension was opened in 2013 with its own turning loop, which allows for operating longer trams sets that could partially alleviate congestion.

+In 2022, renovations to the PST route began.
+The main intent was to restore speeds of 70 km/h and reduce noise.
+On December 24, 2023, the section of the route up to Słowiańska was opened, and on May 13, the route to Os.
+Sobieskiego was opened.

 Current lines

 Future development

 Similar fast tram networks exist in other parts of the world — namely in Vienna, Amsterdam, and Brussels — while several other cities, beginning with Karlsruhe, have used mainline railway tracks to expand their tram networks.
 However, those cities are much larger and have gone further towards the development of trams into metro-style, heavier vehicles.
 It was therefore important for the Poznań administration to find out on their own how successful the program would be.

 As the program had proved successful, another new tram line started in early 2005, connecting the city center with eastern district of Rataje.
 It is not truly a fast tram, but the success of the first program has prompted the authority to convert an existing line into a faster one.